NtonBala/items-comments/README.md

 Items & Comments is a client side app powered by Empeek.
 The app allows user to add items and comment them, storing data in browser's
 Local Storage.
-Technologies used: React, ReactDOM, React Router, Redux, Redux Thunk, React Redux and Lodash with QS as helpers.
+Technologies used: Loacal Storage API, React, ReactDOM, React Router, Redux, Redux Thunk, React Redux and Lodash with QS as helpers.

 ## Architecture